 Data protection and privacy

 By completing and signing this form you are giving consent for your details to be held on the NHS Organ Donor Register.
 All information provided to NHS Blood and Transplant is used in accordance with the General Data Protection Regulation and all other relevant privacy and data protection laws.
-You can withdraw your consent at any time and your details will be removed from the register, to do this or find out more about your privacy rights please visit our website https://www.nhsbt.nhs.uk or call us on 0300 123 23 23.
+You can withdraw your consent at any time and your details will be removed from the register.
+To do this or for more informaiton on how we look after your personal details, please visit our website https://www.nhsbt.nhs.uk or call us on 0300 123 23 23.